BarelyMiSSeD/minqlx-plugins/myFun/README.md

 No Matches<br>
 4 SOUNDS: Type these words/phrases in normal chat to play a sound on the server.<br>

+When a player issues the <b>!listsounds</b> command it wil list all of the sounds available on the server with the sounds displayed in a tabbed format to help enable the redability of the sounds without requiring the use of pages or exessie scrolling.
+Only the soundpacks that are enabled will be shown.
+Any disabled soundpacks will not be displayed and will not be searchable.<br>

+If <b>!listsounds</b> is issued with a search term it will search for sounds that contain that term and diplay each enabled soundpack and the sounds found in them.<br>
+<b>!listsounds haha</b> would only display sounds in the enabled sound packs that contain 'haha' in the sound.

-If !listsounds is issued with a sound pack limiting value it will only search that soundpack for sounds.<br>
+If <b>!listsounds</b> is issued with a sound pack limiting value it will only search that soundpack for sounds.<br>
- Another sound limiting argument can also be added to see the matching sounds in that sound pack.<br>
+<b>!listsounds #Default</b> would only list the sounds in the Default soundpack, if it is enabled.<br>

-Example: '!listsounds #Default yeah' would list all the sounds containing 'yeah' but limit that search to<br>
+Example: '<b>!listsounds #Default yeah</b>' would list all the sounds containing 'yeah' but limit that search to<br>
  just the Default sounds and produce the following output:<br>

 SOUNDS: Type these words/phrases in normal chat to play a sound on the server.<br>
 Default<br>
 haha yeah haha      hahaha yeah      yeah hahaha      yeahhh<br>
 4 SOUNDS: Type these words/phrases in normal chat to play a sound on the server.<br>